ibm-cloud-docs/solution-tutorials/cbr-security.hidden.md

 Use the report mode to be aware of activities matching the context-based restrictions.
 Do the rule-based decisions render a permit or deny?
 Does that match your expectation?
 To learn about activities and to handle them correctly with CBR rules, a test phase in reporting mode of at least a month is recommended.
 This allows for an iterative approach towards the desired set of network zones and context rules.

+The documentation has a [list of resources which are supported as service references](/docs/account?topic=account-context-restrictions-whatis#service-attribute).
+You can also retrieve the list using the [CLI command **service-ref-targets**](/docs/cli?topic=cli-cbr-plugin#cbr-cli-service-ref-targets-command) or the related API function [List available service reference targets](/apidocs/context-based-restrictions#list-available-serviceref-targets).
+{: tip}

 ## Use Terraform to configure context-based restrictions
 {: #cbr-security-terraform}